Redacted-Games-LLC/Merchant-Empires/README.md

 This should run in the background whenever the game server is running.

-7) Signup a user to be an admin.
+8) Signup a user to be an admin.
 Use the name you entered into www/DBCONFIG.php earlier.
 DO NOT create a player just yet; any player created at this point will appear in an empty galaxy and be unable to move.

-8) Change the link in your browser to "admin.php" - note there is no link to this area from the game pages.
-You just have to type it out.

 9) Select the System Editor tool.
 If a galaxy already exists the map will present it, otherwise each time you reload this page it will produce a random galaxy.